 - Hand grips: Powerful sanders have heavy vibration, while small sanders need intricate control to avoid damaging fine details.
-A soft grips make it much easier to hold and control your sander.
+Soft grips make it much easier to hold and control your sander.

 - Dust collection: Creating dust when sanding is inevitable.
 However, choose a product with a good dust collection system to avoid interrupting the finishing process of your wood product.

 - Speed: Speed is important for finishing your product well or not.
-For products with large cross section, you need with a strong speed, fast and decisively.
+For products with a large cross-section, you need a strong speed, fast and decisively.
 And for those products that need meticulous details, you need a softer and softer speed.